-29 Contingent liabilities
+26 Contingent liabilities

 Snowy Hydro is involved in various legal proceedings arising out of the normal course of business.
 The Directors believe that the outcome of these proceedings will not have a material impact on Snowy Hydro's financial position or results of operations.
-Contingent liabilities of the consolidated entity as at 4 July 2009 are:
+Contingent liabilities of the consolidated entity as at 3 July 2010 are:

 - (a) Ongoing contingent liabilities are represented by: - claims lodged with the Dust Diseases Tribunal which were unresolved as at that date.
 Snowy Hydro has not accepted liability on those claims.
-As at the reporting date, one matter was before the Tribunal. - Snowy Hydro has entered into a number of bank guarantees in relation to operating within the national electricity market and for rental properties in Sydney and Melbourne to the value of \$23.1 million (2008: \$22.5 million). - (b) Liability for Former Scheme Sites has been extinguished except to the extent of any contaminated former sites.
-These contaminated sites are being rehabilitated as they are identified.
-The consolidated entity does not believe that the contingent liability on any sites identified in the future would be material.
+At the reporting date, two matters were before the Tribunal.
+Subsequently, a consent judgement was made in respect of one matter resulting in a liability of \$229,000 being paid by the Company in August 2010. - Snowy Hydro has entered into a number of bank guarantees in relation to operating within the national electricity market and for rental properties in Sydney and Melbourne to the value of \$16.9 million (2009: \$23.1 million).